Doomsday Clock Playlist

 We never know what we have

 “Two Suns in the Sunset” — Pink Floyd, 1983

-This song is the closing track of Pink Floyd’s album The Final Cut.
-In June 2020, Roger Waters who was a songwriter, singer, bassist, and composer for the band released an updated, solo cover of this song.
-The music video starts off with a reference to the Doomsday Clock stating that:
+This song is the closing track of Pink Floyd’s album The Final Cut and was written by Roger Waters who was a songwriter, singer, bassist, and composer for the band.
+In June 2020, Waters released an updated, solo cover of this song in a series of "lockdown" sessions.
+The music video for this song starts off with a reference to the Doomsday Clock stating that:

 We’re at one hundred seconds to midnight on the doomsday clock.